DashelBaldwin/puzzle-study-lc/README.md

   <h1>Lichess Puzzle Study Generator</h1>
 </div>

-This is a tool that creates and uploads puzzle study sets via the Lichess API, intended for use by chess improvers employing [the woodpecker method](/https://forwardchess.com/blog/what-is-the-woodpecker-method/).
+This is a tool that creates and uploads puzzle study sets via the Lichess API, intended for use by chess improvers employing [the woodpecker method](https://forwardchess.com/blog/what-is-the-woodpecker-method/).

+Lichess lacks any sort of dedicated feature for organizing puzzle sets.
+If one wishes to remain within the Lichess ecosystem, the only solution is to use the study feature to store data.
+Manually creating puzzle study sets would be impractical and excessively time-consuming, however; fortunately, the available API endpoints make it feasible to automate this process.

 While a proper UI is still being developed for this tool, a temporary UI has been created as a placeholder.
 This will allow you to access the tool's capabilities from the console.